-When it comes to second introduction to anesthesia, after the observation of the first sign, e.g. extreme tachycardia, malignant hyperthermia was first suspected.
+When it comes to the second introduction to anaesthesia after the observation of the first sign, extreme tachycardia, malignant hyperthermia was first suspected.
 This was immediately ruled out considering the agents used during induction.
-In the absence of filirophm peripheral pulse, skin reactions and cold and moist periphery, hypotension and tachycardia were understood as a complication of hypothyroidism in terms of hypersensitivity to the cardiodepressant effects of anesthetics, despite the fact that preoperative thyroid hormone values were normal.
+In the absence of filiform peripheral pulse, skin reactions and cold and moist periphery, hypotension and tachycardia were understood as a complication of hypothyroidism in terms of hypersensitivity to the cardio depressant effects of anaesthetics, although preoperative thyroid hormone values were normal.
 Cardiodepressive effects in hypothyroidism are due to reduced intravascular volume, reduced preload, reduced baroreceptor response, and reduced cardiac output (12).
-Also, there is clinical evidence as well as research confirming that prescribing Levothyroxine in patients with subclinical hypothyroidism reduces blood pressure values by reducing TSH levels (13, 14).
+Also, there is clinical evidence as well as research confirming that prescribing levothyroxine in patients with subclinical hypothyroidism reduces blood pressure values by reducing TSH levels (13, 14).

 Symptoms in the form of tachycardia, hypotension and increased resistance in the respiratory tract that occurred in our patient were also reported in other case reports, but they were mostly accompanied by skin changes (5, 15-17).
-Considering that it is very difficult to recognize an anaphylactic reaction in the absence of skin changes, clinical data indicate that it is necessary to suspect the presence of anaphylactic reaction if hypotension persists despite the administration of inotropes and vasopressors (10).
+Considering that it is very difficult to recognize an anaphylactic reaction in the absence of skin changes, clinical data indicate that it is necessary to suspect the presence of an anaphylactic reaction if hypotension persists despite the administration of inotropes and vasopressors (10).
 When it comes to our case, the appearance of skin changes as the first sign was expected given the personal history, and its absence is explained by preoperative preparation and the administration of corticosteroids.

-An intraoperative anaphylactic reaction to Rocuronium can be life-threatening, and there are a large number of case reports in which cardiopulmonary resuscitation had to be performed (18, 19).
-Considering the atopic constitution of our patient with the history of developing only mild allergic symptoms, and considering that she had received corticosteroids preoperatively, we believe that the intraoperative anaphylactic reaction we witnessed was mild.
+An intraoperative anaphylactic reaction to rocuronium can be life-threatening, and there are a large number of case reports in which cardiopulmonary resuscitation had performed (18, 19).
+Considering the atopic constitution of our patient with a history of developing only mild allergic symptoms, and considering that she had received corticosteroids preoperatively, we believe that the intraoperative anaphylactic reaction we witnessed was mild.
 There was a relatively quick stabilization of the patient's general condition, and this was maintained until the very end of the intervention.
 Considering that, the intervention was safely continued.

-In the case of suspicion to perioperative anaphylactic reaction, it is necessary to inform the patient and write a report about it.
+In the case of suspicion of perioperative anaphylactic reaction, it is necessary to inform the patient and write a report about it.
 The second step is to refer the patient for histamine/tryptase tests, which are ideally performed within 15 minutes of the reaction onset.
 In our country, this kind of practice is impossible in smaller medical centers.
-It is extremely important to verify the occurrence of anaphylaxis, due to the administration of anesthesia in the future.
+It is extremely important to verify the anaphylaxis, the occurrence of due to administration of anaesthesia in the future.
 It is important to point out that cisatracurium has the lowest degree of cross-reaction in patients who have previously experienced an anaphylactic reaction to rocuronium and vecuronium, even if there exists only a reasonable doubt.
 Therefore, cisatracurium is an alternative muscle relaxant for future surgical interventions (2).